-- HMS Bee, the working up base where crews trained on new boats prior to operations, was technically based at Weymouth from 1940 to 1943, before it moved to Holyhead and Wemouth became the active base HMS Grasshopper.
-However, many memoirs recall conducting working up exercises in Weymouth well into 1944.
+- HMS Bee, the working up base where crews trained on new boats prior to operations, was technically based at Weymouth from September 1942 to October 1943, before it moved to Holyhead and Weymouth became the active base HMS Grasshopper.
+However, some memoirs appear to recall conducting working up exercises in Weymouth well into 1944.

 - The final digit of this boat is hard to discern.
 It may be 210 or could possibly be 216 or 218.
 If it is either of these two, it cannot be a genuine number.
 216 was a Thornycroft boat and 218 was sunk in August 1942.

 - Crown Film Unit, 1945.
 The Broad Fourteens: Notice of completion of a Crown Copyright Film.
 Held in The National Archives.

 - ParaData.
 Theirs is the Glory.
 Accessed June 2018.

 - Imperial War Museums Collections.
 The Broad Fourteens.
 Accessed June 2018.